 Influencers may also participate in another type of marketing, affiliate marketing.

 7. Acquisition marketing

 Acquisition marketing is a strategy specifically designed to attract new customers, converting strangers to the brand into qualified leads.
-Focusing on the top of the sales funnel, acquisition marketers focus less on retention and are more concerned about attention.
-Companies can use tactics such as SEO, email marketing, and social media marketing to increase customer acquisition rates.
+Focusing on the top of the sales funnel, acquisition marketers use tactics such as SEO, email marketing, and social media marketing to increase customer acquisition rates.

 What is brand marketing?

 Brand marketing spans both traditional and digital marketing, and extends beyond the basic awareness-to-conversion funnel to establish a lasting relationship between the consumer and a brand.

 Brand marketers research their customers to build buyer personas, around which they can create messaging that establishes a connection between the business and the customer.
 This relationship and trust built with the customer help make items or images associated with the brand more readily recognizable (think the Apple logo or Nike swoosh).

 High visibility and recognition are two effective ways to remind customers about your products.

 Use multiple types of marketing for your online business

 All types of marketing can be complex and require research, analytics, and strategy to determine the best way to reach an audience.
 The right marketing strategy depends on a number of factors, such as company size, budget, and ultimate goals.